thenexthub/Codira/docs/proposals/Accessors.rst

 to justify including any of the addressor work.

-In a way, that was a fortunate decision, because the naive version of addressors implemented so far in Swift creates a safety hole which would otherwise have been exposed to users.
+In a way, that was a fortunate decision, because the naive version of addressors implemented so far in Codira creates a safety hole which would otherwise have been exposed to users.

 Memory unsafety of addressors